mdub/clamp/README.markdown

 ### Required options

-While a 'required option' is a bit of an oxymoron, it is common to use options as named parameters to your program.
-Clamp lets you make an option required:
+Although 'required option' is a an oxymoron, Clamp lets you mark an option as required, and will verify that a value is provided:

     option "--password", "PASSWORD", "the secret password", :required => true

-Special notes about required options:

-* You may not use :required and :default values in the same option ('require' doesn't make sense if you provide a default)
-* You may not use :required on :flag options.
-Since :flag options are boolean, a 'required flag' would mean "always true" ;)
+Note that it makes no sense to mark a `:flag` option, or one with a `:default`, as `:required`.

 Declaring parameters
 --------------------